 Red light running is a common cause of intersection accidents.
 The Insurance Institute for Highway Safety (IIHS) estimates that nearly 850 people were killed and another 143,000 injured in red-light running accidents in the United States.
 More than half of the fatalities involved pedestrians, cyclists, and the occupants of the vehicles struck by a red-light runner.

-Locally, the statistics on red-light accidents are just as grim.
+Locally, the statistics on red-light accidents are grim as well.
 For three years running, more than half of all red-light collisions in Hillsborough County occurred in Tampa.
-In an effort to lessen the problem, the city implemented a red-light safety camera program to catch and ticket red-light runners.
+That’s why, in an effort to lessen the problem, the city implemented a red-light safety camera program to catch and ticket red-light runners.